COURSE TITLE:

 Assignment #1: The Teenage Brain

-2. Learn about the different parts of the brain that play a role especially in teens: their frontal lobe and the prefrontal cortex.
+1. Learn about the different parts of the brain that play a role, especially in teens: their frontal lobe and the prefrontal cortex.

-a) Describe your professional situation and that you hope to take away from this course.
+a) Describe your professional situation and what you hope to take away from this course.

-b) What you learned from the videos that was new for you or confirmed existing knowledge.
+b) What you learned from the videos that may be new for you or has confirmed existing knowledge.

-c) An anecdote from your own teen years or those of a sibling, your own children or a student you've worked with that illustrate the kinds of issues teens are dealing with.
+c) An anecdote from your own teen years or those of a sibling, your own children, or a student you've worked with that illustrates the kinds of issues teens are dealing with.

 Assignment #2: Executive Functioning